 - Equivalent (one year) at another college or university.
 The college does not accept online coursework to fulfill the second language requirement.

 - Students, whose first language is not English, may opt instead to complete this requirement by a placement test score at the 201 level or successful completion of a placement exam in a language not offered at Augustana with an equivalent placement.
-The student is responsible for all fees necessary to administer the exam.
+The student is responsible for all fees necessary to administer the exam (student need to see the Associate Dean of Student Success for testing options.)
 International students may meet the requirement by providing documentation in a language other than English, e.g. through secondary school transcripts or letters of support from appropriate sources.
 (See the Registrar for more information.)